luckman212/alfred_clipsaver_workflow/README.md

-# ClipSaver 2
+# ClipSaver

-This workflow is triggered with the keyword `cs` by default.
+This workflow is triggered with the `cs` keyword by default.

+As of version 2.4.x, the workflow also supports Alfred 5.5's new "Grid View" layout for previewing and actioning images.

 It presents images from Alfred's clipboard history via a Script Filter, and allows selecting an image to be extracted, converted to a format of your choice (default is PNG) and placed in a folder of your choosing (default is on the Desktop, in a folder called `saved_clips`).
 You can optionally set the `save_to_current` environment variable to have the workflow save to the currently active Finder window.